35 Other Ways to Say “I Understand Your Point of View”

 Scenario: While discussing a marketing strategy, Lisa shares her concerns about target demographics.
 Tom responds with, “I hear what you’re saying; let’s explore those concerns further.”

-Read Also More: 35 Other Ways to Say "Nice to See You Again"
+Read Also More: 35 Other Ways to Say Who Is This

 Subject Explanation: This phrase suggests active listening.
 It indicates that you’re fully engaged in the conversation and that the other person’s thoughts are important to you.